-Is vanilla safe for children?
+Is vanilla oil safe for children?
 Generally considered safe.

 Cautions: None known.

 Main components depend on how the vanilla is made.
-However, vanillin is at the top of the list of components.
+However, vanillin tops the list.
 Source: Essential Oil Safety, 2nd Edition

 Note: Exact production processes can vary.
 This section gives you a general overview of how vanilla is made.
-I suggest only buying from retailers who explain the production process for the vanilla they are selling.
+I suggest only buying from retailers who explain the production process for the vanilla oil they sell.

-To make the vanilla extract used in baking, chopped vanilla beans are soaked in ethyl alcohol (a solvent) and water in large steel containers.
+Making the vanilla extract used in baking involves soaking the chopped vanilla beans in ethyl alcohol (a solvent) and water in large steel containers.